shubham-brideside/TBSCRM-Backend/frontend-deals-api.md

   }
   ```

+- **Commission Calculation:**
+  - **Direct, Reference, or Planner:** 10% of deal value
+  - **Divert:** 15% of deal value
+  - If `commissionAmount` is provided, it overrides the calculated value

 - **Error Responses:**
+  - `400 Bad Request`: `"Deal value is required when marking deal as WON.
+Please provide a value greater than 0."`
   - `400 Bad Request`: `"lostReason is required when marking deal as LOST.
 Please select a reason from the list."`
   - `400 Bad Request`: `"Invalid lostReason value: ...
 Allowed values: Slot not opened, Not Interested, Date postponed, Not Available, Ghosted, Budget, Booked Someone else"`